Toronto police say a “very active” investigation is underway after a toddler fell to their death from an apartment building in North York on Sunday.

 “So how, in fact, did this happen, is what is under investigation by police, not to suggest it was a criminal act of any kind, but they certainly have to rule that out,” he said.

 Police wouldn’t say where the child fell from.
-CTV News has reached out to the building’s management company for a statement.
+Residents, however, have told CTV News Toronto that the incident happened on the 19th floor.

 As the investigation continues and the temperature in the city starts to warm up, Lewis said there are things parents and guardians who live in highrises can do to protect their children.